Hi. My Name is Naomi S. S. Jacobs and I’m in urgent need of a living kidney donor. Please share my story.

 I will take the greatest care of the precious gift of a kidney.
 I’ve never smoked, drank, or taken drugs.

-How You Can Help
+How You Can Still Help

 Donors will need to be in excellent health and be able to travel to UCHEALTH for evaluation and possible surgery.
 There are grants available for travel and other expenses related to the evaluation and surgery.
+I can’t emphasize enough that sharing is indeed caring, and even if you want to help someone but don’t have the ability to donate a kidney, getting the word out or supporting their search in some way are a very appreciated kindness.

 Another way to help spread awareness is to share a flyer if your business or another organization will allow it.
 Send a comment and we’ll send you a flyer.